Metalist expelled from Champions League by UEFA

 The tribunal also confirmed bans of between three and five years on six Metalist players, plus fines of $10,000 each.

-Metalist director Yevhen Krasnikov was banned from any soccer-related activity for five years.
+Metalist director Yevhen Krasnikov was banned from any football-related activity for five years.

 Two Karpaty officials were given suspended bans and ordered to pay "compulsory cash contributions" to the FFU while CAS upheld an appeal by a third official from the club.